This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Restless legs syndrome (RLS) is a disorder that causes a powerful urge to move your legs and feet.
-You may also have pain, itching, tingling, throbbing, or pulling sensations in your legs.
+Restless legs syndrome (RLS) is a condition that causes a powerful urge to move your legs and feet.
+You may also have tingling, creeping, itching, or throbbing sensations in your legs.
+You may have discomfort or pain.
 Movement relieves the symptoms for a short time.
 RLS is usually worse late in the day and at night.
 Your symptoms may come and go for days or weeks at a time, and worsen during periods of stress.
-It is important to treat and manage RLS to improve your quality of life.

 Contact your healthcare provider if: